Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 This customized DIY desk organizer is super easy (and fun) to make.
 With recycled boxes and items you already have, it's also very affordable!
 Score!

-Poke a small hole through the boxes with a sharp point like an awl or knitting needle or even a nail or screw.
+Poke a small hole through the boxes with a sharp point.
+Use an awl, knitting needle, nail, or screw.

 This customized DIY desk organizer is super easy (and fun) to make.
 With recycled boxes and items you already have, it's also very affordable!
 Score!